-- Cook ’em. the grits until thickened and the grains are tender with just a touch of a bite, similar to a grain of rice, about 10-15 minutes.
+- Cook ’em. the grits until thickened and the grains are tender with just the touch of a bite, similar to a grain of rice, about 10-15 minutes.
 If the grits thicken too quickly, but the grains are still hard or chewy, whisk in another 1/4 C of warm water to the pot and continue cooking until they’re like you want them.

 - FINISH HIM.
 Once the grits are cooked, turn off the heat and stir in the remaining butter and the black pepper.
 Taste, and add more salt if needed.
 Serve hot.
 Dassit!